Beclomethasone Side Effects

 Seek medical attention right away if any of these SEVERE side effects occur while taking beclomethasone:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); fainting; severe dizziness; sudden weight loss; unusual weakness; vomiting; white curd-like patches in the mouth.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); fainting; fever, chills, or persistent sore throat; new or worsening asthma symptoms (eg, chest tightness, increased wheezing or coughing); redness or white patches in the mouth or throat; severe dizziness; shortness of breath after using this medicine; sudden weight loss; unusual weakness; vision changes (eg, cloudy vision, decreased vision); vomiting.

 For Healthcare Professionals